 So, let’s get into it and take a look at our 5 favourite SEO tools.

 This has quickly become our favourite tool and for good reason.
-We moved to the paid version a couple of years ago and we have never looked back.
-The free version is actually really good, however the additional features of the paid version are worth every penny.
+We moved to the paid version around five years ago and we have never looked back.
+The free version is actually really good, however, the additional features of the paid version are worth every penny.

 The key features that we use on a regular basis include: